 When preparing the parent-company-only financial statements, investments in subsidiaries which are controlled by the Company is accounted for using the equity method.
 Under equity method, profit or loss, and other comprehensive income recognized in parent-company-only financial statement is in line with total comprehensive income attributable to the shareholders of the Company in the consolidated financial statements.
-In addition, changes in equity recognized in the parent-company-only financial statements is in line with the changes in equity attributable to shareholders of the Company only financial statements is in line with the changes in equity attributable to shareholders of the Company in the consolidated financial statements.
+In addition, changes in equity recognized in the parent-company-only financial statements is in line with the changes in equity attributable to shareholders of the Company in the consolidated financial statements.